-In all these circumstances, it is reasonable for you to make the disclosure to an external person.
-The assessment of what is reasonable takes account of, among other things, the identity of the person to whom the disclosure is made, the seriousness of the wrongdoing, and whether any action had been taken in cases where a previous disclosure was made.
+The assessment of what is reasonable takes account of, among other things, the person the disclosure is made to, the seriousness of the wrongdoing, and whether any action was taken in cases where a previous disclosure was made.

-The Act provides for redress for employees who are penalised because they made a protected disclosure.
+You are protected against being penalised (or punished) for making a protected disclosure.
 You are penalised if there is any act or omission that is detrimental to you, for example, dismissal, unfair treatment or threats of reprisal.

-A disclosure is assumed to be protected until the contrary is proved.
-Under the Protected Disclosures Act, it is the employer who has to prove that the disclosure is not protected within the meaning of the Act.
+A disclosure is assumed to be protected until it is proved that it is not protected.
+Under the Protected Disclosures Act, the employer has to prove that the disclosure is not protected within the meaning of the Act.

 Your motivation for making a protected disclosure may affect the level of compensation you are awarded.
 If the investigation of the wrongdoing was not your only or main motivation for making the disclosure, then the compensation awarded to you may be up to 25% less than it would otherwise be.

-The adjudicator's decision on your complaint may require your employer to take a specific course of action and/or may award compensation.
+The adjudicator's decision on your complaint may require your employer to take a specific course of action and may award you compensation.

-Information on your rights and entitlements under employment legislation is provided by the Workplace Relations Commission’s Information and Customer Service.
+You can get information on your rights and entitlements under employment legislation from the Workplace Relations Commission.

 The Transparency Legal Advice Centre (TLAC) provides free legal advice to anyone who wishes to disclose wrongdoing, particularly under the Protected Disclosures Act.
-Access is via the Speak Up helpline on 1800 844 866.
+You can access this via the Speak Up helpline on 1800 844 866.

-Public bodies such as government departments, local authorities and certain other publicly-funded bodies are obliged to establish and maintain procedures for the making of protected disclosures by workers who are or were employed by it and for dealing with such disclosures.
+Public bodies such as government departments, local authorities and certain other publicly-funded bodies must establish and maintain a whistleblowing policy that covers procedures for the making of protected disclosures by current and former workers and for dealing with such disclosures.
 The public bodies must provide their employees with written information relating to these procedures.
-They must also publish an annual report setting out the number of protected disclosures made to them and the action taken in respect of these disclosures.
+They must also publish an annual report setting out the number of protected disclosures made to them and the action taken.

 There is no similar obligation on private sector employers.
-The Workplace Relations Commission has published the Code of Practice on Protected Disclosures Act 2014.
-It sets out in practical terms how a disclosure might be made and how an employer ought to handle such a disclosure.
+The Workplace Relations Commission has published the Code of Practice on Protected Disclosures Act 2014 , which includes a sample policy.
+It sets out in practical terms how a disclosure might be made and how an employer should handle such a disclosure.